-Anorexia is a complex eating disorder with many potential signs, symptoms, and contributing factors.
-Body mass index (BMI) is derived from dividing the mass of a person by their height.
-It has long been a tool for defining healthy body weight as well as obesity and for diagnosing an eating disorder.
+Eating disorders are complex mental health illnesses with many potential signs, symptoms, and contributing factors.
+BMI is derived from dividing the mass of a person by their height.
+It has long been a tool for defining what is assumed to be “healthy” body weight, as well as “obesity,” and for diagnosing an eating disorder.

-Studies have shown that the levels of anorexia severity as defined by BMI are not actually indicative of the severity of the disorder, however.
+However, studies have shown that the levels of anorexia severity as defined by BMI do not accurately indicate the severity of the disorder.
 There are many other factors involved in the onset of anorexia and its progression.
-Low BMI should therefore not be the only measure for diagnosing the disorder or classifying its severity.
+Low BMI should, therefore, not be used as a measure for diagnosing the disorder or classifying its severity.

 What Is BMI?

 BMI, or body mass index, divides weight in kilograms by the square of height in meters as a screening method for an arbitrarily determined weight category–and, by extension, according to current assumptions conflating weight and health, your health.
 Created in the 19th century, the concept of BMI was first intended to measure the “average” or “ideal” man based on data gathered from white European men—a very narrow population sample.

 It’s important to remember that a “healthy” BMI range is not an indication of healthy weight, as each individual is different and has a different body.

 There are several reasons why BMI is not a good metric to measure health in general.
 Many factors influence BMI that a simple height-weight ratio does not take into account, including:

 - Sex: Women tend to have more body fat than men